QubesOS/qubes-doc/user/advanced-topics/mount-from-other-os.md

 -----------------------------------------

 Any changes which were made to the system in the above steps will need to be reverted before the disk will properly boot.
-However, LVM will not allow an VG to be renamed to a name already in use.
+However, LVM will not allow a VG to be renamed to a name already in use.
 Thes steps must occur either in an app qube or using recovery media.

 1. Unmount any disks that were accessed.